-6-G(3) Contesting the Findings and Conclusions
+6-G (3) Appealing the Findings and Conclusions; Explaining Factors Related to Sanctions

-The respondent may contest the findings and conclusions by submitting a letter to the Provost's delegate, at vpafa@usc.edu, within two weeks of receiving notification of the findings and conclusions.
-If the respondent chooses to contest, the respondent will be given electronic access to the report of the investigation, the findings and conclusions, any underlying evidence that the investigator relied on for the findings, and anything exculpatory.
-The respondent's letter is reviewed by the COPR panel, comprised of faculty members, which may make a recommendation to the Provost's delegate.
+The respondent may appeal the findings and conclusions after receiving notification of the outcome of the investigation.
+If the respondent chooses to appeal, the respondent will be given electronic access to the report of the investigation, the findings and conclusions, any underlying evidence that the investigator relied on for the findings, and anything exculpatory.
+(In rare cases, information may be excluded if necessary to avoid the risk of retaliation, as long as the investigator does not rely on it.)
+The respondent may appeal the findings and conclusions within two weeks of being notified on them by sending a letter to copr@usc.edu.

-The respondent's letter may contest the findings and conclusions on the following grounds: (i) the findings of fact are not supported by evidence; (ii) the conclusion of which policies were violated is not supported by the findings of facts; (iii) there is new significant evidence that was not available during the investigation; and (iv) there were procedural errors or bias that had a significant impact on the fairness of the investigation.
-To most effectively contest a case, respondents are encouraged to state clearly which grounds they are contesting, and confine their argument to matters related to those grounds.
+The findings and conclusions may be appealed on the following grounds: (i) the findings of fact are not supported by evidence; (ii) the conclusion of which policies were violated is not supported by the findings of facts; (iii) there is significant additional evidence that was not available during the investigation; and (iv) there were procedural errors or bias that had a significant impact on the fairness of the investigation.
+To effectively appeal a case, respondents are encouraged to state clearly the grounds that are the basis or their appeal, and confine their argument to matters related to those grounds.

-At the same time, the respondent and the reporting party may also submit letters explaining any factors they believe should mitigate, aggravate, or otherwise be considered in determining sanctions.
+In addition, and regardless of whether the respondent chooses to appeal the findings and conclusions, both the respondent and the reporting party may submit letters to the Provost's delegate explaining any factors they believe should mitigate, aggravate, or otherwise be considered in determining sanctions and corrective actions.
+These letters must also be submitted to copr@usc.edu within two weeks of being notified of the outcome of the investigation.